 The Choir balcony by Donatello

 The guide is not a tourist agency; therefore he cannot book external services but only provide information about external services.
 The cost of the ticket for the Cathedral complex is not included in the tour rate.
 To access the dome, it’s necessary to choose a date and the time when purchasing the ticket.
 Because of the high influx of visitors to the dome, booking the tickets online and well in advance is strictly recommended.
 The ticket also can be purchased by the Firenze Card.

 The guide does not provide transportation service.
-For organized groups by touristic bus, there are drop-off/drop-on points for passengers in the centre of Florence (click here to view the points).
-Touristic buses are subject to the payment of a checkpoint (further information here).
+For organized groups by tourist coaches, there are drop-off/drop-on points for passengers in the centre of Florence (click here to view the points).
+Tourist coaches are subject to the payment of a checkpoint (further information here).